 - Vegan fashion

-- encompasses clothes, shoes, bags and accessories made from non-animal sources.
+- Vegan encompasses clothes, shoes, bags and accessories made from non-animal sources.
 The material of vegan fashion varies widely.
-Vegan leather, for instance, maybe made from cork.
-See this post for the procedure to make Super Hide from cork.
+For instance, vegan leather can be made from cork or fossil oil, which are known as super-hide and faux leather aka pleather, respectively (See this post for the procedure to make Super Hide from cork).
+Vegan jewelry and watches often consists of wood from downed trees.
+Typically, cotton, bamboo, hemp and other sustainable resources or fossil oil serve to make vegan clothing.
 For more on where to find vegan fashion see this link.
-In case of jewelry and watches, often wood from downed trees is used.